 About our programme

-As a graduate working for us, you’ll get the opportunities, experience and support to kickstart your career and achieve your goals.
-Right from day one, you’ll have challenging work and real responsibilities.
+As a Transpower graduate you’ll receive the guidance and support you need to kickstart your career and achieve your goals.
+Right from day one, you’ll be given challenging work and take on real responsibilities that will accelerate your learning.

 Professionals skilled in power systems and transmission line engineering, and the management of transmission grids, are in high demand worldwide.
 There are so many opportunities available in this dynamic field.